ctdk/goiardi/docs/installation.rst

     goiardi <options>

-   Or, you can look at the goiardi releases page on github at https://github.com/ctdk/goiardi/releases and see if there are precompiled binaries available for your platform, check out the packages at https://packagecloud.io/ct/goiardi and see if there's one for your platform there.
+   Or, you can look at the goiardi releases page on github at https://github.com/ctdk/goiardi/releases and see if there are precompiled binaries available for your platform, or check out the packages at https://packagecloud.io/ct/goiardi and see if there's one for your platform there.

 Another option is running goiardi in Docker.
 There's a Dockerfile in the root of the goiardi git repository that's suitable for running the local version of goiardi, but a goiardi repository on Docker Hub at https://hub.docker.com/r/ctdk/goiardi/ is also under development (the source repository for those docker images is at https://github.com/ctdk/goiardi-docker).
 Running goiardi under docker has always worked fine, but now that configuration options can be set with environment variables it's certainly easier to do so than before.